-This document describes the mathematical equations needed to simulate the PET time-radioactivity concentration curves in compartmental model which has two plasma inputs (parent tracer and metabolite): three tissue compartments in series for the parent tracer, and one tissue compartment for the metabolite, with possible loss from the last tissue compartment (C3) directly to plasma.
+This document describes the mathematical equations needed to simulate the PET time-radioactivity concentration curves in compartmental model which has two plasma inputs (parent radiotracer and radioactive metabolite): three tissue compartments in series for the parent tracer, and one tissue compartment for the metabolite, with possible loss from the last tissue compartment (C3) directly to plasma.
 If the compartments for the two inputs were independent, then the model could be simulated separately for each input and resulting tissue curves could be simply summed.
 In the presented equations the compartments are not independent, because transformation of parent tracer to metabolite from the first tissue compartment is included in the model.

-The approach of Kuwabara et al. is used for partial solutions of the differential equations.
+The approach of Kuwabara et al (1993) is used for partial solutions of the differential equations.
 The compartment for parent tracer concentration in arterial plasma (or blood, depending on the specific tracer), and the tissue compartments are represented by CAP and C1, C2, and C3, respectively.
 The compartment for the second tracer (radioactive metabolite) concentration in arterial plasma, and its tissue compartment are represented by CAM and C4, respectively.